bucketrobotics/palmerroboticsclub.github.io/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.

+## Getting the code
+Prerequites:
+ - Install the Angular CLI.
+Refer to the [Angular Setup Documentation](https://angular.io/guide/setup-local) for installtion instructions;

+First clone this repository.
+Then run `npm install` to install required dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.